-Owning a yacht in charter can be an excellent investment—for the right sailors.
+Owning a yacht in the charter can be an excellent investment—for the right sailors.

 Photo courtesy of Peter Nielsen.